cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

       .. admonition:: Note
          :class: hint

-         ``cylc graph`` takes the path to the suite as an argument.
+         ``cylc graph`` takes the path to the workflow as an argument.
 As we are inside the :term:`run directory` we can run ``cylc graph .``.

       If the results don't match the diagram above try going back to the